shreddy-pk/pkbot/README.md

 # Intigrate Hubot with jenkins

-Initialy we have to maintain this code into our Github repository. for this we can directly Fork this code in to our git hub account and add your github URL in jenkins file insted of https://github.com/vishnu4b3/pkbot.git.
+Initialy we have to maintain this code into our Github repository. for this we can directly Fork the code from https://github.com/vishnu4b3/pkbot in to our github account and add your github repository URL in jenkins file insted of https://github.com/vishnu4b3/pkbot.git.
 It will clone the data on the docker host.

 Then we have to add git hub credentials in jenkins server.